 This ad format is often called the best mobile ad format due to its proven efficiency in generating 53% more views than a banner ad.
 In fact, a third of users (32%) report being ready to share the native marketing content with friends or relatives because those mobile advertising formats are known to be often confused with the actual website content.
 Thus, native is a very popular mobile ad format.

-A study observed that native marketing content has a higher click-through rate than a traditional ad, which means that advertisers gain more conversions, clicks, views, or other activities if they choose an inventory in line with their niche.
+Native marketing content has a higher click-through rate than a traditional ad, which means that advertisers gain more conversions, clicks, views, or other activities if they choose an inventory in line with their niche.

-Pros and cons of native ads for advertisers
+Pros of native ads for advertisers

 Mobile rich media ads